sportsbet/react-universal-container/README.md

 ```
 // Container.jsx
-import { ReactUniversalContainer } from 'react-universal-container'
+import { UniversalContainer } from 'react-universal-container'

-<ReactUniversalContainer
+<UniversalContainer
   component={YourPlatformSpecificComponent}
   title={"I'm a common property for these front ends"}
   businessLogicFunction={() => { console.log("I'm only written once") }}